 Asia is spending big and spending fast for a technological advantage that can outrace a rapidly-ageing workforce; outrace the children of that workforce who want better jobs than their parents; and outrace the staggering needs of a burgeoning middle class that will number 500 million (China), plus another 500-600 million when combining the middle-class populations of the ASEAN with India and Indonesia.

-Problems in the South China Sea are miniscule compared with providing for a middle class that the Brookings Institute forecasts will be the majority population in the world…for the very first time.
+Any trade war is minuscule compared with providing for a middle class that the Brookings Institute forecasts will be the majority population in the world…for the very first time.
 With 88 percent of the next billion residing in Asia!